Highlights

 Day 7: Speedboat to Isla Isabela, Explore Tintoreras Islet

-In the morning, hop on a speedboat for the two-hour ride west to Isla Isabela, the largest island in the Galápagos.
-You'll arrive in the port village of Puerto Villamil, where you'll check in to your hotel.
-After settling in, you'll meet a local guide and board another boat tour.
+Pack your bags again—it's time to hop on a speedboat for the two-hour ride west to Isla Isabela, the largest island in the Galápagos.
+You'll arrive in the port village of Puerto Villamil, where you'll check into your hotel.
+After settling in, meet a local guide and board another boat tour.

-It's a quick 10-minute trip to the islet of Tintoreras.
-This tiny isle is comprised mainly of volcanic rock formations and water channels created by lava flows.
+It's a quick 10-minute trip to the tiny islet of Tintoreras, comprised mainly of volcanic rock formations and water channels created by lava flows.
 It's an ideal spot for snorkeling, as the channels are a habitat for exotic marine life.
 After strapping on your mask and diving in, you'll see Humboldt penguins, sea turtles, marine iguanas, starfish, sea lions, and whitetip reef sharks.
 Pelicans and blue-footed boobies are also common here.
 At the end of the tour, you'll return to Puerto Villamil and have the rest of the day free.

-Day 9: Rappel & Cycle on Isabela Island
+Day 9: Rappelling & Cycling Adventures on Isla Isabela

-After the volcano abseiling adventure, you'll return to Puerto Villamil for lunch.
+After an exhilarating morning, you'll return to Puerto Villamil for lunch.
 Then you'll hop on a bicycle for a ride around the island, taking you to scenic viewpoints and incredible landmarks.
 These include the Mango Viewpoint, which overlooks the south of Isabela; Cuevas del Sucre, a group of lava tunnels and caves you can explore; and Campo Duro, an ecolodge on the slope of Sierra Negra volcano.
 Here you can stroll amid the farms and orchards as well as spot Galápagos tortoises roaming about.
 At the end of the day, you'll return to your hotel.

-Day 10: Day Trip to Hacienda & Coffee Farm
+Day 10: Day Trip to Galápagos Hacienda & Coffee Farm

 Day 11: Ferry to Isla Santa Cruz, Optional Activities